-The Stepback in Romance Circa 2000
+The Stepback in Romance, Circa 2000

-to the heights of campy, wonder…
+…to the peaks of campy wonder…

 Plain covers did not sell as well as clinches, despite the embarrassment associated with the latter.
-The stepback was an acceptable middle-ground and proved to be constant in an era of transformation.
+The stepback was an acceptable middle ground. and proved to be constant in an era of transformation.

 Romance Covers in the Modern Age